 Up the Hungerburgbahn Mountain Railway...

-I arrived into Innsbruck after a spending an enjoyable couple of days in the Salzburg area.
-I stayed at the Austria Trend Congress hotel with superb facilities and a modern business orientated offering.
+I arrived in Innsbruck after spending an enjoyable couple of days in the Salzburg area.
+I stayed at the Austria Trend Congress hotel with superb facilities and a modern business-orientated offering.
 I went down for breakfast and enjoyed the great choice of hot and cold foods on offer.
 I do like the fact that in most German and Austrian hotels, there is generally a good breakfast spread with an assortment of pretzels, muesli and juices to choose from.